 These unconscious beliefs may have developed from messages you were given directly or indirectly, intentionally or unintentionally from your family, friends, the media, and others.
 Sometimes they are cultural norms so it never occurs to you to question them (That’s just the way it is).
 Other beliefs are based on lessons we learned from old experiences that may not apply anymore.
 (Have you heard the story about the ham?
 I’ve shared it here…)

-Once we have internalized these messages, they are more difficult to recognize or change.
+Once we have internalized these beliefs about eating, they are more difficult to recognize or change.
 In our Mindful Eating for Binge Eating Program, we call these “invisible walls.”)

-Mindful eating teaches us to pause and become curious about our physical sensations, thoughts, and feelings, giving us a way to become conscious about our underlying beliefs.
+Mindful eating teaches us to pause and become curious about our physical sensations, thoughts, and feelings, giving us a way to become conscious about our underlying beliefs about eating.
 (For more about how thoughts become beliefs and habits, check out this short article: Rewire Your Brain.)

-Here are a few examples of unexamined beliefs that may be driving unwanted behaviors.
+Here are a few examples of unexamined beliefs about eating that may be driving unwanted behaviors.
 (Please share yours here.)